kyma-project/community/guidelines/releases-guidelines/01-release-strategy.md

 ### Function freeze

-The **function freeze** term refers to the point in time when a new release branch is created from master, after which no new features will be included in the release.
-This is typically on Monday 9:00 AM CET/CEST every 4 weeks.
+The **function freeze** refers to the point in time when a new release branch is created from the master branch.
+After the function freeze, no new features are included in the release.
+This is typically on Monday at 9:00 AM CET/CEST every 4 weeks.

 ### Roles